k-abai/Abai-Mag/README.md

 I would like to extend my sincere thanks to **Connor O'Brien** ([connor-obrien888](https://github.com/connor-obrien888)) for his mentorship and support throughout the development of this project.

 Connor's guidance helped shape both the structure and logic of the codebase, and his contributions were instrumental in my learning process.
-Special thanks for providing the `sw_loader.py` module, which played a key role in development.
+Special thanks for providing the `sw_loader.py` module, and magnetopause crossing data which played a key role in development.

 > His work: [https://github.com/connor-obrien888](https://github.com/connor-obrien888)